doofinder/php-doofinder/README.md

 When specifying sorts in html forms, follow this convention:

-  - As with other params, the parameters must be prefixed with the `prefix` specified in $df constructor (default: "dfParam_")
+  - As with other params, the parameters must be prefixed with the `prefix` specified in $searchClient constructor (default: "dfParam_")

   - If you sorting for one field in ascending order, you can simply send the "sort" parameter with the name of the field to sort by as value.
   ````html